shine1210/EmoRecog-Net/README.md

 ---

+## 🗂 Data Split

+The dataset split used in this study is provided in CSV format:

+- `levelsplit.csv`

+---

 ## 📦 Pretrained Weights

 The pretrained model weights corresponding to the results reported in the manuscript are publicly available via GitHub Release.